 - Select the Put site into maintenance mode check box.

-- Edit the Maintenance mode message that Drupal Gardens displays to site visitors while your site is offline.
+- Edit the Maintenance mode message that Drupal Gardens displays to site visitors while your website is offline.

 - Click Save configuration.

-Your website displays the maintenance message for all other site visitors, including anonymous site visitors and search engines.
+Your website displays the maintenance mode message for all site visitors, including anonymous site visitors and search engines.

 Disabling maintenance mode

-To put your site back online, deselect the Put site into maintenance mode check box on the Maintenance mode page, and then click Save configuration.
+To allow all site visitors access to your website, clear the Put site into maintenance mode check box on the Maintenance mode page, and then click Save configuration.

 Providing access to other users

-To give other users access to your site without giving them full access of the Administrator role:
+To give non-administrator users access to your website without giving them full access of the Administrator role (for example, site designers or content creators):

 - Create a new user role (such as